-In Kazakhstan public procurement can be performed through a tender (either an open tender or a prequalification tender or a two-stage tender), request for quotation, single-source procurement, auction or commodity exchange.
+In Kazakhstan public procurement can be performed through a tender (either an open tender or a prequalification tender or a two-stage tender or a framework agreement-based tender or a rating/score tender), request for quotation, single-source procurement, auction, commodity exchange or e-shop.
+All the aforementioned methods of public procurement, save for the single-source procurement, are deemed to be competitive.